microsoft/teams-videoapp-sample/README.md

 ## Install the video app in Teams
 1. Host the app directory in a public accessible HTTPS server.
 You can use github page as the host.
-2. If you choose to host it with github, then it is recommended to fork the repo of videoapp-sample and modify this video-app within your repository.
+2. If you choose to host it with github, then it is recommended to fork the repo of teams-videoapp-sample and modify this video app within your repository.
-3. After forked this repository, enter your videoapp-sample repository, set your repository follow `Settings->Pages->choose a branch->Save->wait for url` ,after published the project, copy the link provided by "Github Pages" and try to visit the website in your browser, if success, copy the link into `contentUrl`.
+3. After forked this repository, enter your teams-videoapp-sample repository, set your repository follow `Settings->Pages->choose a branch->Save->wait for url`, after published the project, copy the link provided by "Github Pages" and try to visit the website in your browser, if success, copy the link into `contentUrl`.
 4. Replace the `name`, `appId`, and `contentUrl` in `manifest/manifest.json`.
-    1. The contentUrl should point to your app directory, like `https://microsoft.github.io/teams-videoapp-sample/app/`
+    1. The contentUrl should point to your app directory, like `https://microsoft.github.io/teams-videoapp-sample/app/`.
-    2. appId can be any unique GUID.(Search  `generate guid` in your browser )
+    2. AppId can be any unique GUID.
+(Search `generate guid` in your browser. )
     3. Manifest.json should refer to latest manifest schema.

-5. zip the manifest directory, choose the zip file after clicking Upload a custom app
+5. zip the manifest directory, choose the zip file after clicking Upload a custom app.
 6. Go to a teams meeting, enable the video, and activate the video app.
 7. You can get more information on [Video app developer guide](https://github.com/microsoft/teams-videoapp-sample/wiki/Teams-Video-App-Developer-Guide)